Overview ⏱ Wayback Asset Profile Playbook

 • ◈ Positioning Extreme — COT Index > 85% or < 15%.
 Vigilance signal, not a reversal signal on its own.

-• Pole-specific signals — Commercial Extremes (Commodities), Momentum Signals (Forex), Institutional Divergence / Speculative Bubble (Indices), Institutional Entry (Crypto).
+• Pole-specific signals — Commercial Extremes (Commodities), Momentum Signals (Forex), Institutional Divergence / Persistent Divergence (Indices), Institutional Entry (Crypto).
 See section 3.

 ↕ Flip — Net position changed sign this week.
 Regime shift confirmed.